SalomePlatform/shaper/doc/gui/Introduction.rst

 .. centered::
    Object browser with folder Dome.
 Part_1 active

 *Insert a folder before* pop-up menu command creates a new empty folder before the selected feature.
-Folder can be renamed.
+The folder can be renamed.

 Features placed after/before the created folder can be moved into the folder using *Move into the previous folder* / *Move into the next folder* pop-up menu command.

-This allows to decrease length of feature list.
+This allows to decrease the length of feature list.

-Features can be removed from folder back using *Move out before the folder* / *Move out after the folder* pop-up menu command.
+Features can be removed from the folder using *Move out before the folder* / *Move out after the folder* pop-up menu command.

 *Clean history* pop-up menu command looks for features that do not participate in other features.

-**Clean history** dialog box shows list of unused features.
+**Clean history** dialog box shows a list of unused features.
 After confirmation by click **Yes** button unused features are removed.

 .. image:: images/clean_history.png
    :align: center